 Planning the strategy

 At this point, you can start planning the strategy.
-Do extensive research to gather reliable information to support your affirmations, establish the withe paper’s structure, and decide on the ideal format and content — for instance, a downloadable PDF file on a landing page, a blog post, a page on your company’s website.
+Do extensive research to gather reliable information to support your affirmations, establish the withe paper’s structure, and decide on the ideal format and content — for instance, a downloadable PDF file on a landing page, a blog post, or a page on your company’s website.

 Also, select its features: will you add videos or images, for example?

-The planning stage is also the perfect time to think about distribution and promotion strategy.
+The planning stage is also the perfect time to think about distribution and promotion strategies.
 It is useless to have a great idea, credible sources, and a brilliant plan if you do not know how to deliver it to your audience.